agarwalvipin/open_cfa/docs/LOS/Equity/Reading 42.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Depository Receipts simplify foreign investing by allowing you to trade in your local currency on a local exchange.
+💡 CFA Exam Tip ✍️:Depository Receipts simplify foreign investing by allowing you to trade in your local currency on a local exchange.
 However, you are still exposed to **currency risk**!
 If the foreign currency weakens against your home currency, the value of your DR will fall, all else being equal.

 </div>
 </div>